Guillemet: Terminology

 Guillemet is a diminutive of the French name Guillaume, apparently after the French printer and punchcutter Guillaume Le Bé (1525–1598), though he did not invent the symbols: they first appear in a 1527 book printed by Josse Bade.
-Some languages derive their word for guillemets analogously:

-In Adobe Systems font software, its file format specifications, and in all fonts derived from these that contain the characters, the glyph names are incorrectly spelled guillemotleft and guillemotright (a malapropism: guillemot is actually a species of seabird).
-Adobe acknowledges the error.
+In Adobe software, its file format specifications, and in all fonts derived from these that contain the characters, the glyph names are incorrectly spelled guillemotleft and guillemotright (a malapropism: guillemot is actually a species of seabird).
+Adobe has acknowledged the error.
 Likewise, X11 mistakenly uses XK_guillemotleft and XK_guillemotright to name keys producing the characters.

 Shape

 Guillemets are smaller than less-than and greater-than signs, which in turn are smaller than angle brackets.

 Uses

 As quotation marks

 Guillemets are used pointing outwards («like this») to indicate speech in these languages and regions: